xelatihy/yocto-gl/docs/yocto/yocto_shading.md

 direction, and
 `sample_<material>_pdf(<params>, normal, outgoing, incoming)` to compute the sampled direction pdf.
-Yocto/Shading supports the following material:
+Yocto/Shading supports the following materials:

 - `matte`: matte appearance implemented as a diffuse bsdf
 - `glossy`: glossy appearance implemented as a sum of diffuse and microfacet bsdfs